killua173/JobTask001/README.md

 3. Ensure you are using Python 3.8.0.

+4. Update the database connection string in both `create_tables.py` and `api.py`:
+   - Open both `create_tables.py` and `api.py` files.
+   - In each file, locate the `DATABASE_URL` variable.
+   - Change it to match your database setup.
+For example:
+     ```python
+     DATABASE_URL = 'postgresql+asyncpg://your_username:your_password@your_host:your_port/your_database'
+     ```
+   - Make sure to replace `your_username`, `your_password`, `your_host`, `your_port`, and `your_database` with your actual database credentials and details.
+   - Ensure that the `DATABASE_URL` is identical in both files.

-4. After the dependencies are installed, create the necessary database tables by running:
+5. After the dependencies are installed and the database strings are updated, create the necessary database tables by running:
    ```bash
    python create_tables.py
    ```

-5. Navigate to the `servers` directory and start the API server:
+6. Navigate to the `servers` directory and start the API server:
    ```bash
    python api.py
    ```

-6. The API endpoints should now be available and ready to use.
+7. The API endpoints should now be available and ready to use.

 Note: `MachineLearningTest` has been used to test machine learning models before implementing them into the API.